bbauska/W3Cx-1of5-CSS.0x/README.md

 But the problem is that HTML does a really bad job with style.

-That\'s where CSS comes in.
-Once you\'ve tagged all of your content as a specific type, you can use CSS to attach to that HTML.
+That&#39;s where CSS comes in.
+Once you&#39;ve tagged all of your content as a specific type, you can use CSS to attach to that HTML.

-In this course, we\'re always going give you the HTML but let\'s take a look at some sample code, so you know what it\'s looks like.
+In this course, we&#39;re always going give you the HTML but let&#39;s take a look at some sample code, so you know what it&#39;s looks like.

 Here is just some basic text content.

-I\'ve got some titles and I\'ve got a couple paragraphs.
+I&#39;ve got some titles and I&#39;ve got a couple paragraphs.

 I want the browser to know: this text is a little more important than the rest of the text, say a title, so that I can display it differently using my CSS.

-I\'m going to tell the browser this is the title by using something called the tag.
+I&#39;m going to tell the browser this is the title by using something called the tag.

 It starts with an angle bracket and then it has a name, and then another angle bracket on the other side.

 And then, I put that in front of the content, and then I also have to add a closing tag at the end of the content.

-Here, I\'ve used the h1 tag for my title that stands for header 1.
+Here, I&#39;ve used the h1 tag for my title that stands for header 1.
 It means this is a very important title.

 I can also use the p, or paragraph tag, to tell the browser: this is a block of body text.